-It is your responsibility to keep your username and password safe and ensure that others do not gain access to it.
-You should not share it, nor try to use any other person's username and password.
-You should not write it down or store your password where it can be seen.
+Access to School's systems is provided and it is your responsibility to keep your username and password safe and ensure that others do not gain access to it.
 Should you suspect that someone has access to your account then you should report it immediately to your Housemaster and the IT department.